Deauthorized/messageReport/README.md

 plugins[] = npm:Deauthorized/messageReport
 ```

+Optional.

 ```
-mr.reportResponseMessage = **Message reported.** If you would like to add any additional information, you may do so in my direct messages.
-Thank you!
+mr.reportResponseMessage = Thank you!
+Our moderators will take a look and take any action if needed. mr.categoryId = 000000000000000000
 ```

 # Caveats